sarvodaya-network/sarvodaya.eu/library/flosha/individual-social.md

 They say all individual action is in vain, if it does not strike at the top.
 They say: What we must do is influence the "Decision Makers".
 As if only those in power make decisions.
 They may say: "They make the important decisions.
 Decisions that influence our lives".
 If that is so, then why don't you realise this as a problem?
 Why can others make decisions that influence your life?
 Are you a child?
 They want you to be.
 Instead of pleading them to make better decisions, you can decide to make decisions for yourself. *We* are the decision makers and what is truly in vain is any attempt to change anything from top down instead of from the bottom up.

+---

+It is an evidental truth proven by modern science that a rather small minority suffices to cause change, to set something new in motion, to throw something over.
+And it is one individual who starts, initiated by individual decision.
+It is like a flock of sheep, walking on a path.
+Everyone follows the herd, because it is the most intuitive thing to do.
+One single sheep suffices that gets the idea to jump over that small fence, to overcome that one hindrance and walk into another direction.
+It is that one sheep by a single decision, by a single act, that is capable to set an example that others can follow.
+It shows a possibility.
+It reveals another way.
+The other sheep may at first be confused, they may at first ignore it, they may at first laugh about it or look at it in disbelief.
+But simply witnessing it going that diverting path, seeing that it works, gives others the courage to divert themselves.
+And it is then that only a very small part of the whole is sufficient to set that turning point into motion and cause all others to change direction.